-Role shortlisted for:

-Candidate name:

-Searcher name:

-Date and time of online search:

-Agreed search terms: 'Candidate name(s)'
+• 'Candidate name'

-'Candidate name(s)' + 'job title'
+'Candidate name' + 'job title'

-'Candidate name(s)' + 'current employer'
+'Candidate name' + 'current employer'

-'Candidate name(s)' + 'previous employer'
+'Candidate name' + 'previous employer'

-'Candidate name(s)' + 'educational institution'
+'Candidate name' + 'educational institution'

-Agreed platforms: • Google
+• Google

 ● LinkedIn

-Their most recent employer's website
+• Their most recent employer's website

-Agreed limitations: Search to be carried out using the agreed terms, looking
+Search to be carried out using the agreed terms,

-at the first 3 pages of results only
+looking at the first 3 pages of results only

-Findings to note: We are specifically looking for things that would make
+We are specifically looking for things that would

-someone unsuitable to work with children and/or could
+make someone unsuitable to work with children

-bring the employer into disrepute, for example evidence
+and/or could bring the employer into disrepute, for

-of offensive or inappropriate behaviour.
+example evidence of offensive or inappropriate

+behaviour.

 Do not include irrelevant personal information.